ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 ### What I Learned
 This exercise strengthened my understanding of how simple security checks can be automated.

 This lab brought together several scripting fundamentals into one cohesive task.
-Writing the locker authentication script helped me recognize how transferable programming concepts are between languages—especially between Python (which I studied academically) and Bash (which is more common in Linux automation and SOC workflows).
+Writing the locker authentication script helped me recognize how transferable programming concepts are between languages, especially between Python (which I studied academically) and Bash (which is more common in Linux automation and SOC workflows).

 Overall, the exercise strengthened my confidence in writing Bash scripts that combine input handling, loops, and conditional logic to build practical functionality.